How To Buy Bitcoin: 4 Simple Steps

 - Peer-to-Peer Sales: You can purchase Bitcoins from another owner directly, sort of like buying something off Etsy.
 Some tools for this include Bitquick and Bisq.
 However, you should be careful when purchasing cryptocurrency directly from someone without the involvement of a third-party intermediary.

-2. Store Bitcoin
+2. Figure Out How To Store Bitcoin

 Storing your cryptocurrency in a hot wallet means the assets are stored by a provider or trusted exchange in the cloud.
 You can access your Bitcoins through a computer browser or an app.